European NHRIs collaborate and exchange in addressing COVID-19

 The COVID-19 pandemic is having a significant impact on the enjoyment of human rights.
 In the weeks after stringent public health measures came into place across Europe, ENNHRI held a series of web meetings bringing together National Human Rights Institutions (NHRIs) and partner organisations to address challenges to promoting and protecting human rights brought on by the crisis, as well as to exchange and share practices.

-Over four web meetings, participants discussed a range of human rights issues covering asylum and migration, economic and social rights, democracy and the rule of law, the rights of people with disabilities and the rights of older people, and human rights in (post-)conflict situations.
+Over five web meetings, participants discussed a range of human rights issues covering asylum and migration, economic and social rights, democracy and the rule of law, the rights of people with disabilities the rights of older people, and human rights in (post-)conflict situations.

-NHRI staff members from 22 institutions across Europe actively participated, along with representatives from partner organisations such as GANHRI, Equinet, OHCHR, ODIHR, AGE Europe, and the European Disability Forum, among others.
+NHRI staff members from over 20 institutions across Europe actively participated, along with representatives from partner organisations such as GANHRI, Equinet, OHCHR, ODIHR, AGE Europe, and the European Disability Forum, among others.

 The meetings helped NHRIs to: